-Mitigating the Risks of Billing in Arrears
+How to Reduce the Risks of Billing in Arrears

 How to Bill in Arrears with PaySimple

-All you need to do is go to your settings page, and then under “billing preferences” and enable the “billing in arrears” option.
-Click here to get a step-by-step tutorial with images.
-Once you’ve enabled the ability to bill in arrears you’ll need to manage your billing schedules that bill in arrears.
+All you need to do is go to your Settings page.
+Under “Billing Preferences,” enable the “Billing in Arrears” option.
+You can also click here to get a step-by-step tutorial with images.
+Once you’ve enabled the ability to invoice in arrears you’ll need to manage your billing schedules that bill in arrears.
 This tutorial walks you through the simple steps to billing in arrears.